-Child neglect is a form of abuse in which the caregiver fails to provide for the child in some way that could result in physical, emotional, psychological, or even educational harm.
-When most people consider mistreatment of a child, they think of active abuse -- the caregiver hurting or perhaps molesting the child -- but neglect is basically passive abuse.
-For example, it would be neglect for a parent to leave her young children at home without food for an extended period of time.
+Child neglect is a form of child abuse in which a parent or caregiver fails to provide for a child in a way that could result in physical, emotional, psychological, or educational harm.
+Most people consider crimes against children as active abuse, such as a caregiver causing bodily injury or sexually molesting a child.
+Child neglect is usually passive abuse.
+For example, it would be neglect for a parent to leave young children at home without food for an extended time.

-Child neglect can come in many different forms.
+Child neglect charges can come from many different situations.
 Below, you'll find explanations of the most common types of neglect.

 Psychological or Emotional Neglect